RafaelPAndrade/01.Linux_Scripts/README.md

 	+	config.conf

 		This file is not run, but sourced by the other scripts.
-It basically contains the settings, like what file contains
-		$SEPARATOR or where is $CONFIG_PATH.
+It basically contains the settings, like what is the $CUSTOM_BAR or where is $CONFIG_PATH.

 		If you wish to change the defaults, feel free to fork, and then change those variables to others that suit your needs